KevinITS-site/KevinITS-site.github.io/another-page.md

 ![bild 2](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/2bc78b9b-7303-4d6a-b691-6572535e49d9)

-After querying for the properties and values associated with both entities in the ArCo dataset, and checking the property cd:hasAuthor, we are able to identify two other IRIs for the author Andrea Mantegna.
+After querying for the properties and values associated with both entities in the ArCo dataset, and checking the property <a href= "https://w3id.org/arco/ontology/context-description/hasAuthor">cd:hasAuthor</a>, we are able to identify two other IRIs for the author Andrea Mantegna.

 <p style="background-color: Azure; padding: 5px;">
 PREFIX arco: <https://w3id.org/arco/ontology/arco/> <br>